OpenNeuroDerivatives/ds001242-fmriprep/README.md

 # ds001242 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001242](https://openneuro.org/datasets/ds001242).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.0.2 on [ds001242](https://openneuro.org/datasets/ds001242).

 ## Methods